Close Menu

 While the skin conditioning benefits of a mud mask vary a bit depending on the clay used, all mud masks work the same way.
 Here’s a quick explanation of how help your skin!

-Clay contains many essential minerals, including iron, magnesium, sodium, potassium, and calcium.
-When water is adding to clay, the H2O molecules interact with the minerals to impart an overall negative charge to the mud mixture.
+Clay has numerous minerals that are essential such as iron, magnesium, sodium, potassium, and calcium.
+At the time the water is being added to the clay the H2O molecules also reacts with the minerals to give a net negative charge to the mud mixture.

 Why is that important?